arturo-source/learn-go-concurrency/README.md

 ```

 This problem would be solved using a buffer to errc `errc := make(chan error, 1)`.
 This don't block the goroutine, then it's finished, and you don't have to worry about `errc` because garbage collector will free `errc` memory when it detects it'll never be used.

+## To do

+- I'd like to take a look at <https://go.dev/doc/articles/race_detector>, <https://github.com/golang/go/wiki/LearnConcurrency>.
+These are some important articles that I've found.
+- What is the best way to control errors?
+In channels you only send one type of data.